pellared/otel-logs-talk/outline.md

 You can find me on GitHub as pellared, probably creating some issue or opening yet another pull request.

-I'm a Software Engineer at Splunk (a company aquired by Cisco), which means I get paid for contributing to open source.
+I'm a Software Engineer at Splunk (a company acquired by Cisco), which means I get paid for contributing to open source.

 I am an OpenTelemetry Go maintainer.
 I'm also an OpenTelemetry Specification sponsor.